-Most cucumbers grow in a straight cylindrical shape.
-Except when they don’t.
+Most cucumbers grow in a straight cylindrical shape, except when they don’t.
 Sometimes, a cucumber will curve into a C-shape.
-This is called cucumber fruit curl.
-It is also called crooking.
+Cucumber fruit curl is also called crooking.
 There are many causes for crooking.
 Which one is affecting your fruit?

 Some sap-sucking cucumber pests can cause crooking.
-This form of crooking is usually irregular, having been caused by thrip, mite, and whitefly feeding.
-Aphids, scale, and mealybugs can also cause this type of deformity.
+This form of crooking is usually irregular.
+Aphids, mealybugs, mites, thrips, and whiteflies can all cause this type of deformity as they feed.

 Cucumbers are heavy feeders.
-They need nutrient rich soil and regular feeding to produce a healthy crop of uncurled cukes.
-You can side dress the vines with aged compost.
-This also acts as a mulch, which helps stabilize soil temperatures and reduces the need for added water.
+They need nutrient-rich soil and regular feeding to produce a healthy crop of uncurled cukes.
+You can side-dress the vines with aged compost which also acts as a mulch, helping stabilize soil temperatures and reducing the need for added water.

-Think about how much of a cucumber is water.
-Add the water needs necessary to grow the vines and you will see that cucumbers need a steady supply of water.
-This means watering regularly and consistently.
-If you have placed mulch around the vines, add water whenever the top inch of soil feels dry.
+Think about how much water is in cucumbers.
+Add the water needs necessary to grow vines, and you will see they need a steady water supply.
+Water regularly and consistently.
+If you have mulched around the vines, add water whenever the top inch of the soil feels dry.

 Hot weather/incomplete pollination

 Hot weather kills pollen.
-This can mean the female flower did not get enough pollen to produce a properly shaped cucumber.
-This normally causes stunting or lopsided development, but it can also cause curling.
+Scorching summers can mean female flowers do not get enough pollen to produce properly shaped cucumbers.
+These cukes may be stunted, lopsided, or curled.

-Newly forming cucumbers are easily pushed around by stems, leaves, and flowers, as well as the ground itself.
-Also, if the flesh is damaged early on in development, the damaged side may grow more slowly, causing a curled shape.
+Newly forming cucumbers are easily pushed around by leaves, soil, stems, and even flowers.
+Also, if the flesh is damaged early in development, the damaged side may grow more slowly, causing a curled shape.